The preamble of AA

 One of the founding principles of AA is that those who attend help one another through shared experience rather than being lectured or instructed.
 The opening sentence of the preamble outlines this process;

-People who are struggling with addiction are more likely to share and reflect if they feel that they are being spoken to on a level similar to their own, from people who know their struggles first hand.
+People who are struggling with addiction are more likely to share and reflect if they feel that they are being spoken to on a level similar to their own, by people who know their struggles firsthand.
 This, in turn, helps to open the door to new members and offers those who are reclusive in their addiction, often through fear of persecution, a chance to share their experience without judgment.

 Outlines the purpose and goals of AA